sbcpetew/Ai-trading-bot-test/README.md

 # AlphaFive

 This repository contains a work-in-progress implementation of the AlphaFive trading system as described in the specification.
 The goal is to build an autonomous futures trading bot with strict risk controls.
+The code targets **Python 3.8+**.

 This project currently provides a minimal skeleton including CLI entry points and a simple web-based interface built with Flask.